News Explorer

 In iOS, this setting is part of the Theme settings panel.
 This panel can be opened by tapping on the Aa icon at the bottom toolbar of the article viewer.

-Body line height weight Line height of the body text of the news article viewer.
+Body line height Line height of the body text of the news article viewer.
 With this you can adjust the space between the text lines.

 In iOS, this setting is part of the Theme settings panel.
 This panel can be opened by tapping on the Aa icon at the bottom toolbar of the article viewer.